Southend West and Leigh

 Southend West and Leigh is a constituency in the House of Commons of the UK Parliament.
 In the 2024 general election the seat was won by David Burton-Sampson for Labour.
 It was previously held by Anna Firth who won the 2022 by-election, following the murder of the incumbent MP, David Amess.

-Prior to the 2023 Periodic Review of Westminster constituencies, coming into effect at the 2024 general election, the constituency was known as Southend West.
+Although the constituency had always, since its creation in 1950, contained the town of Leigh-on-Sea, it was formally known as Southend West up until the 2024 general election.
+Further to the 2023 review of Westminster constituencies, the Boundary Commission for England recommended that it be renamed Southend West and Leigh.